What is Omni Channel Marketing?

 9. Have a mobile-friendly platform

 One of the key reasons why omnichannel failures are reported is the inability of the company to build a mobile-friendly platform or business processes optimized for the mobile.
-Amazon, Starbucks, Birch, Taco are all companies that achieved success in omni-channel marketing by having the focus on mobile.
+Amazon, Starbucks, Birch, Taco are all companies that achieved success in omnichannel marketing by having the focus on mobile.

 According to survey results, people who prefer to buy in-store prefer mobile to improve their in-store experience.
-When searching online, a consumer may get a coupon which can be redeemed at the time of purchase in-store as some customers use the web for research not buying.
+When searching online, a consumer may get a coupon that can be redeemed at the time of purchase in-store as some customers use the web for research not buying.
 Those who want to shop online and pick up the gods in-store cite the long queues in front of the billing counter as a major motivation to order online.
 However, inventory control is important in clothing and footwear as certain sizes and models can run out faster.
 If the customers searching online or in-store find certain models out of stock, they may look for similar offerings from competitors.

 10. The changing dynamics of supply chain